kjansson/go-traceroute/README.md

 # go-traceroute
-A minimalistic and simplistic library for running UDP route tracing both synchronously and asynchronously.
+A minimalistic and simplistic library for running UDP route tracing.

 ## Features